 - Catches AWS Elasticsearch circuit breaker errors: Hevo catches AWS Elasticsearch circuit breaker errors, which stop operations exceeding JVM (Java Virtual Machine) memory limits, and recommends corrective actions.

-- Alert and Monitoring: You can monitor your ETL pipeline health with intuitive dashboards showing every pipeline stat and data flow.
+- Alerts and Monitoring: You can monitor your ETL pipeline health with intuitive dashboards showing every pipeline stat and data flow.
 You also get real-time visibility into your CDC pipeline with alerts and activity logs.

 - Automated Schema Management: Whenever there’s a change in the schema of the source database, Hevo automatically picks it up and updates the schema in the destination to match.